Sensor Resolution in Remote Sensing

 Temporal Resolution in Remote Sensing

 Temporal resolution refers to how often a sensor obtains imagery of a particular area.
 For example, the Landsat satellite can view the same area of the globe once every 16 days.
-SPOT, on the other hand, can revisit the same area every three days.
+On the other hand, SPOT can revisit the same area every three days.